XDanny322/terraform-provider-example/Readme.md

 ## Client

-The client can be used to programatically interact with the Server and is what the provider will use.
+The client can be used to programmatically interact with the Server and is what the provider will use.

 There is a `NewClient` function that will return a `*Client`.
 The function takes a hostname, port and token (The token can be anything that is not an empty string).